 The Project Rules

 First, some definition.
 Project manager, product manager, and program manager.
 Let’s clear that up.
-A project manager is responsible for shipping a product, whereas a product manager is responsible for making sure the right product is shipped.
+A project manager is responsible for shipping a product, whereas a product manager is responsible for ensuring the right product is shipped.
 A program manager is an uber-mutated combination of both that usually shows up to handle multiple interrelated projects like, say, an operating system.
-Different companies use the names differently, but for this article, project = ship the product, product = ship the right product, and program = ship many interrelated products, usually at the same time.
+Different companies use the names differently, but for this article, project = ship the product, product = ship the right product, and program = ship many interrelated products, usually simultaneously.
 Got it?

 Second, a rule: the addition of each new person on your team increases the cost of each of the following:

 - Communication.
-How much effort is required to get Idea A and make sure it travels to all the necessary people?
+How much effort is required to get Idea A and ensure it travels to all the necessary people?

 - Decisions.
 How quickly can a group of people best choose Path A or Path B?

 - Error Correction.
 How long does it take to detect and fix when something is going wrong?